Ceasor06/Electric-Motor-Temperature-Prediction-on-IBM-Watson/README.md

 ### Now we integrate it into IBM

-At the final stage, the model was trained on IBM Watson and then is deployed on IBM cloud.
+At the final stage, the model was trained on IBM Watson and then deployed on IBM cloud.